monarchxr/html-static-website-project/README.md

     1. Learn how to link external css
     2. header and nav are selectors?
     3. should i learn some basic properties?

+worked on project.html
+what I did->

+    1. There wasn't really much to do on here
+    2. Just made some basic list